readyapi/cligenius/docs/tutorial/printing.md

 ## Use Rich

 You can also display beautiful and more complex information using <a href="https://rich.readthedocs.io/" class="external-link" target="_blank">Rich</a>.
-It comes by default when you install `types`.
+It comes by default when you install `cligenius`.

 ### Use Rich `print`